 Thomas Nelson is a lifelong entrepreneur.
-He started his first business at sixteen, and worked almost exclusively for himself until well into his thirties.
-He started, ran, and/or purchased over a dozen businesses before being drawn into academia.
-He has been teaching and counseling entrepreneurs since 2005.
+He started his first business at sixteen, and worked almost exclusively for himself into his thirties.
+He started or operated over a dozen businesses before being drawn into academia.

 Thomas holds a PhD from the University of Louisville in entrepreneurship, where he received an academic fellowship.
-He also holds bachelor’s degree and an MBA from Ball State University, where he graduated Magna Cum Laude.
-He is a member of the Entrepreneurship division of the Academy of Management (AOM), the United States Association of Small Business and Entrepreneurship (USASBE), and the Association for Private Enterprise Education (APEE).
+He also holds bachelor’s and masters degrees from Ball State University, where he graduated magna cum laude.

 In addition to his dissertation Thomas has coauthored several refereed journal articles in various entrepreneurship and education journals.
 He has taught, researched, and developed programs, contests and curricula at three universities.
 He has consulted for businesses from a few employees to Fortune 500 companies.